 How Long should you Spend at Meow Wolf

 Overall, once you are in you can spend as long as you want in Meow Wolf.
-However, the folks the site recommend about 2 hours for the experience.
+The folks at the site recommend about 2 hours for the experience.
 I think that’s about accurate.
-However, I think the Q-Pass helped push me to stay longer.
-I think I spent a bit over 2 hours in total wandering throughout the various levels of Meow Wolf.
+The Q-Pass helped push me to stay longer.
+I spent a bit over 2 hours in total wandering throughout the various levels of Meow Wolf.

 Meow Wolf has an additional “add-on” for $3.00 called Q-Pass.
 Q-Pass is an RFID card (linked to your entrance ticket) which gives additional “tasks” within Meow Wolf.
 It seems to add some gamification elements where you search around for a terminals and a few other “characters” who can provide additional insight into the story and world of Convergence Station.

 Should you Get Q-Pass

 In my opinion.
 Yes.
 You only need 1 Q-Pass per group.
 The folks at Meow Wolf say you may want to “wander around the first visit” without Q-Pass and then get Q-Pass on your next visit.
 This doesn’t seem very practical.
 I don’t personally see myself wanting to visit the same Meow Wolf again unless it significantly changes.

 I initially wandered around Convergence Station without Q-Pass and it made no sense.
 It felt a bit detached from the experience.
 The Q-Pass gave me something to do and it was fun finding the various different terminals and watching the story.

 I can say however that I soon stopped exploring and looking at specific art-details to look for terminals and story.
 But it helped me “understand” or at least connect more of the story.
 And it added a few story elements I would have missed without it.

 If you get Q-Pass be sure to pay attention to the story.
 Some of the videos have Easter eggs that translate into things you can do in the “world” of Convergence Station.